Morningstar88/X/README.md

 - [Give away free, easy-to-edit, open source designs](https://codepen.io/collection/GoZjQW).
 Teach HTML, CSS and JS basics, that allow people to set up beautiful open source websites, fast, and for free.
 - Use open source software methodologies, which allows a project to scale quickly and rapidly.

 We will help you build two sites: A presentation page, and a Patreon, to raise money.
 When building the presenation page, you will learn HTML basics.
 With Patreon and ZecZec, you can learn fundraising.
+We will also help you make TikToks and youtubes which will help people find your channel.
+If you make a 30 second video, we can show it to donors.

 <p align="center">
 <img src="https://github.com/Microflow/X/blob/main/catgirl-template.png">
 </p>

 We are actively talking to coporations, churches, temples, and other donors.
-We will help you promote your site.

-A list of our sites is here.
-We are constantly promoting this page.
-If you use our system, we will help you get noticed.
+We'll help you promote your site.
+We are constantly [promoting our showcase page](https://codepen.io/Teeke/pen/PoamXjY).
+If you use our system, we'll do our best to help you get noticed.

 ## Why not just set up a Patreon?